13 Types of Plywood: Grades & Prices for Your New Project

 Typical Price: $42.57

 Commonly made of spruce, pine, cedar, redwood, fir, or Douglas fir, softwood plywood is used for industrial and construction purposes for roof sheathing, sub-flooring, and exterior frames.
-Softwood plywood is also used for shelving, temporary flooring, and sheds.
+Softwood plywood is also used for shelving, temporary flooring, in types of pallets, and in as flooring and siding in most small types of sheds.

 Typically, softwood plywood is not suggested for outdoor use.
 Although it's a sturdy and strong material, it doesn't have the qualities that make it weather resistant for outdoor applications.